Banging Toolbox

 #1 Most powerful framing hammer

 The best thing about the Stiletto TB15SS hammer is that you can easily replace the steelhead with either a milled or a smooth face.
-Additionally, it has a side nail puller as well as a magnetic nail starter for some extra functionality when it comes time to pull out a nail.
+Additionally, it works with a side nail puller as well as a magnetic nail starter for some extra functionality when it comes time to pull out a nail.

-Repeated use of the hammer won’t tire you out easily as the hammer has almost no vibration on impact making it the ideal hammer for veterans or people who have any type of elbow troubles.
+Repeated use of the hammer won’t tire you out easily as the hammer gives almost no vibration on impact making it the ideal hammer for veterans or people who have any type of elbow troubles.

 Stiletto TB15SS 15oz 18 inch handle smooth faced titanium hammer